titon/framework/readme.md

 generics, collections, and more.
 It also integrates the wonderful PSRs from PHP-FIG for increased interoperability with external PHP code bases.

+Looking for more information?
+Find us in [#titon](http://webchat.freenode.net/?channels=titon) on FreeNode.

 ### Current State ###

 Many packages have already been ported over from their old PHP codebase to Hack.